Learn Organizing Skills

 As a part of the orientation, Learn Organizing Skills track interns participate in a two-day Organizing 101 Workshop, where they learn from seasoned labor and community organizers working at labor unions and community-based organizations.
 Together they learn the basics of organizing conversations, identifying and developing leaders, and campaign planning.

 Previous Learn Organizing Skills track interns have:

-- learned how to get hospital workers into action for a better contract through member outreach and education (Service Employees International Union-United Health Workers)
+- learned how hospital workers can get organized into action for a better contract through member outreach and education (Service Employees International Union-United Health Workers);

 - witnessed security guards take action for better pay and secure jobs in the Silicon Valley (Service Employees International Union – United Service Workers West);

 - worked with community, faith, and labor organizations to raise the minimum wage through campaigns like Lift Up Oakland (East Bay Alliance for a Sustainable Economy);